-About this Training Course
+About this Virtual Instructor Led Training (VILT)

-Root Cause Analysis is a systematic, evidence-driven process that helps you find the true underlying (and often hidden) causes that result in unwanted events.
-Minor failures do matter and can escalate out of control.
-It is, therefore, critical to:
+Eliminating failures is a proven strategy to improve plant reliability that – with minimal investment – can yield returns in excess of 500%, in months, not years.
+Root Cause Analysis (RCA) is a systematic, evidence-driven process that helps participants find the true underlying (and often hidden) causes that result in unwanted events.
+Minor failures matter, and can escalate out of control.

 - Select the problems and issues that matter the most (prioritisation)